-This lentil loaf recipe is a great hearty dinner entrée that will remind you of Sunday evening meatloaf that so many of us grew up with.
+This lentil loaf recipe is a great hearty dinner entrée that will remind you of the Sunday evening meatloaf that so many of us grew up with.
 Made from mushrooms and lentils, it's dense and meaty, with a delicious maple ketchup glaze that sinks in as it bakes.
 This lentil loaf is tender, moist, and full of these beautiful savory flavors that paired so perfectly with the sweet bite of the ketchup glaze.
 This lentil loaf recipe is a great go-to for family dinner nights or any other occasions when you need a filling main dish.
 Adapted from Kristy Morgan's recipe for lentil and mushroom loaf.

 Maple-Glazed Mushroom and Lentil Loaf [Vegan, Gluten-Free]

 - 2 cups green lentils, cooked (about 3/4 cup dry green lentils)

 - 1/2 medium yellow onion, diced